Kwabena-Manu/CalAIder/frontend/README.md

-# CalAlder Chrome Extension — Local Install (using dist)
+# CalAIder Chrome Extension — Local Install (using dist)

 Quick instructions to install the Chrome extension from the prebuilt `dist` folder included in the `calalder-frontend` repository.